uikit/uikit-site/docs/pages/navbar.md

 <p class="uk-text-lead">Create a navigation bar that can be used for your main site navigation.</p>

+The Navbar component initializes all dropdowns with the same options, so they don't have to be initialized individually.
+The navbar dropdowns are also aim-aware.
+This means the dropdowns stay opened as long as the mouse pointer moves to the dropdown.
+An additional delay ensures that dropdowns stay open even if the mouse pointer is moved shortly in another direction.
+In hover mode dropdowns are closed immediately when another menu item is hovered.

 ## Usage

 The Navbar component consists of a navbar container, the navbar itself and one or more navigations.